A prime system with many self-joinings: Construction of the system

-We define two functions from $\N$ to itself that allow us to move between studying properties of the odometer $S$ and those of the first return map $T$: \begin{notation*} For $\by\in Y$, define $\zeta_{\by}\colon\N\to\N$ to be the map taking the integer $n$ to the integer $m$ such that $S^m\by=T^n\by$.
+We define two functions from $\mathbb{Z}$ to itself that allow us to move between studying properties of the odometer $S$ and those of the first return map $T$: \begin{notation*} We introduce two functions to relate powers of $T$ and $S$.
+These are useful in arguments throughout the paper, most immediately in the proof that $T$ is weakly mixing (Proposition 3.4) below.
+For $\by\in Y$, define $\zeta_{\by}\colon \mathbb Z\to\mathbb Z$ to be the map taking the integer $n$ to the integer $m$ such that $S^m\by=T^n\by$.

-For $\by \in Y$, define $\xi_{{\by}}\colon \N\to\N$ to be the map taking the integer $n$ to the least integer $m$ such that there exists $\ell\geq n$ satisfying $T^m\by=S^\ell \by$.
+For $\by \in Y$, define $\xi_{{\by}}\colon \mathbb Z\to\mathbb Z$ to be the map taking the integer $n$ to the least integer $m$ such that there exists $\ell\geq n$ satisfying $T^m\by=S^\ell \by$.

 Let $\bzero \in Y$ denote the point consisting of all $0$'s.
 To keep track of the iterates of $S$ that fix the first $i$ positions, as determined by the $q_i$ defined in~\eqref{eq:qi} and the expansion of any integer in the base determined by the sequence $q_i$, as defined in~\eqref{eq:ci}, we define